 All career fairs are about networking; of course, you connect with the recruiters; it's the most critical task.

-Nevertheless, you can also network with your fellow job seekers to share information about career holders, companies, and their approaches and methods for recruitment.
+Nevertheless, you can also network with your fellow job seekers to share information about career holders, companies, and their recruitment methods.

 Tell them that if you see an open position they might want, you'll keep them in mind, and ask them to do so.
 Networking proves great for future opportunities, as well.